 Main Street Capital Corporation ("MSCC") was formed on March 9, 2007, for the purpose of (i) acquiring 100% of the equity interests of Main Street Mezzanine Fund, LP (the "Fund") and its general partner, Main Street Mezzanine Management, LLC (the "General Partner"), (ii) acquiring 100% of the equity interests of Main Street Capital Partners, LLC (the "Investment Manager"), (iii) raising capital in an initial public offering, which was completed in October 2007 (the "IPO"), and (iv) thereafter operating as an internally managed business development company ("BDC") under the Investment Company Act of 1940, as amended (the "1940 Act").
 The transactions discussed above were consummated in October 2007 and are collectively termed the "Formation Transactions."
-The Fund is licensed as a Small Business Investment Company ("SBIC") by the United States Small Business Administration ("SBA") and the Investment Manager acts as the Fund's manager and investment adviser.
+The Fund is licensed as a Small Business Investment Company ("SBIC") by the United States Small Business Administration ("SBA") and the Investment Manager and investment adviser.
 The Investment Manager also acts as the manager and investment adviser to Main Street Capital II, LP ("MSC II"), a privately owned, affiliated SBIC which commenced investment operations in January 2006.
 MSCC did not acquire any interest in MSC II in connection with the Formation Transactions and currently does not hold any equity interest in MSC II.
-Unless otherwise noted or the context otherwise indicates, the terms "we," "us," "our" and "Main Street" refer to the Fund and the General Partner prior to the IPO and to MSCC and its subsidiaries, including the Fund and the General Partner, subsequent to the IPO.
+Unless otherwise noted or the context otherwise indicates, the terms "we," "us," "our" and "Main Street" refer to the Fund and the General Partner prior to the IPO.